 Why now?
 Why wasn’t this done in the past?

 For several years AMDSB explored many options, none of which were able to come to fruition.
 This is the best opportunity to rejuvenate and sustain the building for the long term, by combining the Ministry funding augmented with Board funding.

 AMDSB will gather input, follow and meet Ministry processes prior to proceeding with construction.
 It is anticipated that work will commence late June – early July 2019.

 The 1958 wing will be demolished and rebuilt in a way that allows the alignment of floors with the remaining building, although rebuilding smaller, which is part of the Ministry’s criteria for the funding.
 The plan is to augment this funding with Board funds to address accessibility throughout the school (including an elevator and barrier free washrooms on each level) and additional renovation work in the core of the building to create a newly rejuvenated building for the benefit of our students.

 Explain your reference to the Ministry criteria about building smaller.

 The Ministry requires that school boards use up any empty student space before being funded to add space.
-That means AMDSB is required to use surplus space at Stratford Northwestern as a stipulation of funding to rebuild smaller space at Stratford Central (Ministry of Education, Education Funding 2018-19).
+That means AMDSB is required to use surplus space at Stratford Northwestern as a stipulation of funding to rebuild smaller space at Stratford Central.

 So what does that look like?